Nenotriple/img-txt_viewer/docs/Workpad.md

 ## Filter Tab
+- Add a listbox to display all filtered img-txt pairs.
+- Allow the user to select item(s) from the listbox and:
+  - Prefix, Append, or Replace tags.
+  - Move to another folder.
+  - Delete img-txt pairs.
 - Add more filtering options like:
   - `Resolution`, `Aspect ratio`, `File size`, `File name`:
     - Is equal to `=`